hax0sen/setup-vagrant-vm/README.md

     },
  ]
 ```
- 5. cd to vagrant-setup folder and run vagrant up
+ 5. cd to setup-vagrant-vm folder and run vagrant up